dshovchko/flarum-image-migrate/README.md

 The command aborts on the first failed upload so that no discussion is partially migrated.
 Consider running without `--fix` first to review the report, then re-run with `--fix` for the same filters.

+> 🔁 If the SnapGrab backend reports a duplicate upload (HTTP 208), the migration stops immediately and the CLI prints both the original external URL and the already-hosted optimized asset so you can reconcile the post manually.
+No changes are written to the post in that scenario.

 ### Email Reports

 Reports include: